kobros-tech/documentation/content/applications/finance/fiscal_localizations/italy.rst

 the provision of services.
 A **deferred invoice** has to be issued at the latest within the **15th day** of the month following the delivery covered by the document.

-It usually is a **summary invoice** containing a list of multiple sales of goods or services, carried out in the month.
+It usually is a **summary invoice** containing a list of multiple sales of goods or services carried out in the month.
 The business is allowed to **group** the sales into **one invoice**, generally issued at the **end of the month** for accounting purposes.
-Deferred invoices are default for **wholesaler** having recurrent clients.
+Deferred invoices are default for **wholesalers** having recurrent clients.

 If the goods are transported by a **carrier**, every delivery has an associated **Documento di Transporto (DDT)**, or **Transport Document**.
 The deferred invoice **must** indicate the details of